 Although our fall is starting off very warm, I’m going to pretend that it’s the perfect soup weather.
-I mean, really, who says it has to be cold outside to enjoy a bowl of hot delicious soup?
+Who says it has to be cold outside to enjoy a bowl of hot delicious soup?
 In my opinion, it’s always soup season!
 This Hamburger Soup is so simple, yet, hearty and fulfilling, and was the perfect meal (even if it was a sunny 80• day)!
-I didn’t get any “cooking” photos, but can’t you just image a big soup pot simmering on the stove.
+Shame on me, I didn’t get any “cooking” photos, but can’t you just imagine a big soup pot simmering on the stove?

 Homemade soup is so easy to make and tastes so much better than canned or stored bought.
 I grew up in a generation of “cooking from scratch” and really hope that you all aren’t giving in to all the grocery store conveniences.
 By all means, I don’t cook everything from scratch and admit to taking plenty of shortcuts (such as the beef stock I used in this soup), but I do encourage homemade meals whenever possible.

-I used my BBQ Spice Blend to season this soup, but you can certainly use any bbq blend or simply make up a quick blend of your favorite spices (salt, pepper, garlic powder, onion powder, paprika, chili powder).
+My BBQ Spice Blend was the perfect seasoning for this soup, but you can certainly use any bbq blend or simply make up a quick blend of your favorite spices (salt, pepper, garlic powder, onion powder, paprika, chili powder).

 - 1 tsp salt

 - 1/2 tsp pepper

 - 4 celery stalks small chopped

 - 4 TBSP tomato paste

 - 3 cloves fresh garlic crushed